dblock/danger-changelog/README.md

 # danger-changelog

-A pull request linter plugin to [danger.systems](http://danger.systems) that enforces CHANGELOG.md O.C.D. in your projects.
+A plugin for [danger.systems](http://danger.systems) that obsessive-compulsively lints your project’s `CHANGELOG.md`.
-This plugin can, for example, make sure the changes are attributes properly and that they are always terminated with a period.
+It can make sure, for example, that changes are attributed properly, and that they’re always terminated with a period.

 [![Gem Version](https://badge.fury.io/rb/danger-changelog.svg)](https://badge.fury.io/rb/danger-changelog)
 [![Build Status](https://travis-ci.org/dblock/danger-changelog.svg?branch=master)](https://travis-ci.org/dblock/danger-changelog)